supabase/wrappers/wrappers/src/fdw/clickhouse_fdw/README.md

 ) returning key_id;

--- create a wrappers ClickHouse server with connection string id option do $$ declare csid text;
+-- create a wrappers ClickHouse server with connection string id option -- Here we're using the connection string stored in Vault, if you don't want -- to use Vault, you can directly specify the connection string using `conn_string` -- option.
+For example,
+--
+-- create server my_clickhouse_server
+--   foreign data wrapper clickhouse_wrapper
+--   options (
+--     conn_string 'tcp://default:@localhost:9000/default'
+--   );
+--
+do $$
+declare
+  key_id text;
 begin
-  select id into csid from pgsodium.valid_key where name = 'clickhouse' limit 1;
+  select id into key_id from pgsodium.valid_key where name = 'clickhouse' limit 1;

   drop server if exists my_clickhouse_server cascade;